SOC 2 examination for Insider

 By engaging a licensed and independent CPA to examine and report on a service organization’s controls, service organizations are able to obtain an objective evaluation of the effectiveness of controls that address operations and compliance and develop financial reporting — both of which are necessary to meet the needs of user entities (customers and prospective customers).

-To provide the framework for CPAs to examine controls and to help management understand the related risks, the AICPA has established three System and Organization Control (SOC) reporting options:
+To provide the framework for CPAs to examine controls and to help management understand the related risks, the AICPA has established three Service and Organization Control (SOC) reporting options:

 - SOC 1 Reporting on Controls at a Service Organization (also known as SSAE 16)